T3sultan/stack-bucket-node/README.md

-# Stack Bucket - A Simple Shopping List Application Made with node & express
+# Stack Bucket
+ A Simple Shopping List Application Made with node & express

+ - Create an express server